PX4/PX4-user_guide/en/peripherals/camera.md

 > **Warning** With `TRIG_PINS=56` (default) you can use the AUX pins 1 to 4 as actuator outputs (for servos/ESCs).
   With `TRIG_PINS=78`, you can use the AUX pins 1-6 as actuator outputs.
   Any other combination of pins can be selected, but this will disable use of the other FMU pins as outputs.

+Some cameras can provide image capture signalling to a flight controller camera-capture pin (this enables more accurate image timestamp than the time that the trigger command is sent).
+- Pixhawk FMUv5x boards use the board-specific camera capture pin (PI0).
+- Other board use FMU PWM pin 6 (hardcoded) for camera capture.

+> **Note** The camera driver and camera capture driver emit the MAVLink [CAMERA_TRIGGER](https://mavlink.io/en/messages/common.html#CAMERA_TRIGGER) message (with timestamp and image sequence number) when image capture is triggered and signaled, respectively.
+  PX4 determines which instance to use based on the (later) timestamp.

 ## Trigger Interface Backends {#trigger_backend}